aibrahim3546/react-storybook-ts/README.md

-# Getting Started with Create React App
+# Getting Started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This project is a boilerplate project for React with [https://www.typescriptlang.org/](TypeScript) and [https://storybook.js.org/](Storybook).

 ## Available Scripts